KlefaffleWaffle/Chroma-Key-Generator/README.md

 https://github.com/user-attachments/assets/ca16f15b-ad94-4526-840e-dd217b40d1fc

 # Final Note
 The results were so clean, if I didn't already know it was raw footage, I would swear it was already composited.
-(This was a sepearte photo to illustrate that it really is the monitor creating the background)
+(This was a seperate photo to illustrate that it really is the monitor creating the background)
 <img width="4032" height="3024" alt="20260503_091841" src="https://github.com/user-attachments/assets/1da065ef-0abc-4fff-b41c-8ad05d85b412" />